 How to Manage Poultry Birds Optimally in the Cold or Rainy Season

 - Add oil or fat to the diet of the birds or reduce the level of nutrients that are not required by the birds to generate heat.
-This is necessary to avoid wastage and reduce feed production costs, since birds consume more feed to generate heat.
+This is necessary to avoid wastage and reduce feed production costs since birds consume more feed to generate heat.

-- Install electric bulbs or heater in the pen to serve as a secondary source of heat for the birds.
+- Install electric bulbs or a heater in the pen to serve as a secondary source of heat for the birds.
 This would help the birds drink enough water and stay warm without getting the reserved energy used up in the process.

-- Though very rare in an intensive system but rampant in a free-range system, birds drink from the stagnant water around, thus pick up eggs of parasitic organisms such as intestinal worms.
+- Though very rare in an intensive system but rampant in a free-range system, birds drink from the stagnant water around, thus picking up eggs of parasitic organisms such as intestinal worms.
 That is why it is important to deworm poultry birds bi-monthly with effective dewormers such as piperazine.
 A broad-spectrum antibiotic like oxytetracycline should be administered to the birds every month.